spiral/docs/framework/design.md

 $post = new Post();
 ```

-Since this is only one global instance you are still (potentically) able to isolate multiple applications in one shared memory by swapping global container before calling application enterpoint (attention, `staticContainer()` method is protected for `Component` members only):
+Since this is only one global instance you are still (theorecially) able to isolate multiple applications in one shared memory by swapping global container before calling application enterpoint (attention, `staticContainer()` method is protected for `Component` members only):

 ```php
 self::staticContainer($applicationA);